Investing with Acorns: Acorns Review – Is Acorns Worth It?

 You can invest with several types of investment accounts, bank with a checking account, and more.

-Both its older and newer products never cease to impress, and we believe that any type of investor can find a home in Acorns.
+Both its older and newer products never cease to impress, and we believe that any type of investor can find a home with Acorns.

 Just be sure to take into account that while the platform’s monthly fees may seem low, you need to have a certain amount of money in your portfolio to ensure that your management fee isn’t drastically higher than those of many other robo-advisors.